rollup/rollup/docs/configuration-options/index.md

 |     CLI: | `--jsx.factory <factory>`         |
 | Default: | `"React.createElement"` or `null` |

 The function Rollup uses to create JSX elements in `"classic"` mode or as a fallback in `"automatic"` mode.
 This is usually `React.createElement` for React or `h` for other frameworks.
-In `"preserve"` mode, this will ensure that the factory is present if a [`jsx.importSource`](#jsx-importsource) is specified, or otherwise not overridden by local variables.
+In `"preserve"` mode, this will ensure that the factory is in scope if [`jsx.importSource`](#jsx-importsource) is specified, or otherwise that a global variable of the same name would not be overridden by local variables.
 Only in `"preserve"` mode it is possible to set this value to `null`, in which case Rollup will not take care to keep any particular factory function in scope.

 If the value contains a `"."` like `React.createElement` and an `jsx.importSource` is specified, Rollup will assume that the left part, e.g. `React`, refers to the default export of the `jsx.importSource`.
 Otherwise, Rollup assumes it is a named export.